jenting/longhorn/enhancements/20210525-async-pull-backups.md

    6. When the user deletes backup volume vol-A on the Longhorn GUI, the backup volume will be deleted after the remote backup target backup volume is deleted, and the backup of vol-A will be deleted also.
    7. The user can see the backup volume for vol-B in Backup GUI.
    8. The user can see two backups under vol-B in Backup GUI.
-   9. The user changes the remote backup target to another S3 (s3://backupbucket@us-east-2/), the user can't see the backup volume and backup of vol-B in Backup GUI.
+   9. The user changes the remote backup target to another backup target URL/credential, the user can't see the backup volume and backup of vol-B in Backup GUI.
    10. The user configures the `backstore-poll-interval` to 1 minute.
-   11. The user changes the remote backup target to the original one S3 (s3://backupbucket@us-east-1/), after 1 minute later, the user can see the backup volume and backup of vol-B.
+   11. The user changes the remote backup target to the original backup target URL/credential, after 1 minute later, the user can see the backup volume and backup of vol-B.
    12. Create volume from the vol-B backup.

 - Test DR volume operations.